Vice President, Immigration Policy, U.S. Chamber of Commerce

 Technology companies, financial services firms, American manufacturers, and many other employers of high-skilled workers rely upon the H-1B program to meet their workforce needs.
 Unfortunately, Congress has neglected to adjust the annual H-1B quota in a manner that will allow employers to meet their workforce needs.
 Since FY 2014, the annual quota for these visas has been reached within a few weeks of the application period commencing.

 An unfortunate trend is taking place where with every passing year, more and more companies find themselves falling short when it comes to acquiring the talent they need to grow and innovate.
 At the same time, demand for these visas has consistently increased since FY 2020.
-American businesses sought 201,011 new H-1B workers in FY 2020, 275,000 workers in FY 2021, and 308,613 workers for this current fiscal year (FY 2022).
+American businesses sought 201,011 new H-1B workers in FY 2020, 274,237 workers in FY 2021, 308,613 workers in FY 2022, and 483,927 workers for this current fiscal year (FY 2023).

 There are many individuals who would love to work in the U.S. on a permanent basis, and many companies who would love to employ these people permanently.
 However, the lack of access to employment-based green cards pushes both companies and workers to the H-1B visa as the only option for companies to meet their labor needs in a timely fashion.
 Improving access to employment-based green cards would help ease some of the problems companies face when considering the H-1B as an option for meeting its workforce needs.